 The Council has a long standing strategic priority to address capacity issues, accessibility and journey time reliability along the A127 corridor.
-As identified in LTP3, the A127 is one of two routes into the Town Centre with the A127 being the strategic freight corridor into the town addressed and principal access to London Southend Airport (LSA) and Rochford.
+As identified in LTP3, the A127 is one of two routes into the Town Centre with the A127 being the strategic freight corridor into the town and principal access to London Southend Airport (LSA) and Rochford.
 The following figure below provides a diagrammatic representation of the importance of the A127, not just to the movement of people and goods, but to wider planning, the environment, transport planning, business and the economy, partnership working, and intelligent transport systems.
-It is vital to the economy and well-being of Southend.
+It is vital to

 Successful improvements to the A127 route, in terms of journey time savings and reliability, have been carried out incrementally as funding has been applied for and granted.
 The "Better Southend" schemes at A127 Progress Road, A127/A1159 Cuckoo Corner and A127/A13 Victoria Gateway were accepted for grant funding on the basis that they were required to support delivery of employment and housing, particularly at the A127 Progress Road Business Park, the London Southend Airport (LSA) area (Saxon Business Park), Town Centre and Shoeburyness.
 This and the improvements to the A127 Progress Road and the A127/A1159 Cuckoo Corner schemes delivered journey time savings of up to 15 minutes in the peak, significantly reduced queuing, and were a catalyst to Stobart's investment in LSA of c£150m and the commencement of EasyJet flights from LSA.
 The airport's growth is continuing having increased passenger numbers to over 1m per annum since 2012, with a target of 2m per annum by 2020.
-Achieving this ambitious target will be helped by Ryanair's €300m investment to commence services from LSA in 2019 adjacent to LSA, and provision of new housing in Rochford.
+Achieving this ambitious target will be helped by Ryanair's €300m investment to commence services from LSA in 2019

-Further improvements to the A127 are presently ongoing at the A127/A1015 Kent Elms Junction and A127 The Bell Junctions, as well as maintenance improvements as an integral part of the access improvements supporting the delivery of Business Park employment in areas
+Further improvements to the A127 are presently ongoing at the A127/A1015 Kent Elms Junction and A127 The Bell Junctions, as well as maintenance improvements as an integral part of the access improvements supporting the delivery of Business Park employment in areas adjacent to LSA, and provision of new housing in Rochford.